-The front master cylinder must remain as originally produced by the manufacturer for the homologated machine, hand lever excluded.
+The front brake master cylinder must remain as originally produced by the manufacturer for the homologated motorcycle, excluding the hand lever.

-Rear master cylinder must remain as originally produced by the manufacturer for the homologated machine.
+The rear brake master cylinder must remain as originally produced by the manufacturer for the homologated motorcycle.

 Front and rear hydraulic brake lines may be changed.
 The brake fluid reservoir may be replaced and/or repositioned.
 Quick connectors may be used.
-The split of the front brake lines for both front brake callipers must be made above the lower edge of fork bridge (lower triple clamp).
+The split of the front brake lines for both front brake callipers must be made above the lower edge of the fork bridge (lower triple clamp).